mponce0/eHelp/README.md

 The main reason why we decided to create this package is because we noticed several issues with the already available in R "docstring" package:
 * we have noticed that the 'docstring' package does not work with more than one function defined within a script
 * sometimes the documentation is not updated even when the function is reloaded (ie. Windows OS)
-* the package hasn't been updated or mantained since its creation in 2017 [2]
+* the package hasn't been updated or maintained since its creation in 2017 [2]
-* we prefered to overload the "help()" function instead of the "?" one, which we find more frequently used
+* we preferred to overload the "help()" function instead of the "?" one, which we find more frequently used
 * another advantage of using the "help()" function, is that tab-completion works and we have overload the function so that it cascades down to the R utils::help() function when the user-defined function is not present in the working environment.

 ## eHelp Main Functions:

-function   |  desription
+function   |  description
 ---        |  ---
 `ehelp`    |  main function to provide help based on docstring comments for user-defined functions `help`     |  wrapper around R's basic help function, that offloads user-defined functions to the `ehelp()` function